- Acquisition and use of recombinant or synthetic nucleic acids, potentially infectious agents, and/or toxins requires:

 - Do not ship any items internationally before consulting with the MSU Office of Legal Counsel to find out if there are export controls that apply to your shipment.
 View more here.

-- Other Useful Shipping websites:
+- Other Useful Shipping websites or checklists:

 - SHARPS, such as needles, scalpels, pipettes, and broken glassware should be handled in the following manner: